sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 A base State class should be sealed and should extend Equatable for comparison purposes.

-Typical states: Initial, Loading, Success (Loaded), Error.
+Typical states: Initial, Loading/Loaded, Updating/Updated, Success, Error.

 A derived State class should be renamed <Feature><Specific>State.